How to Start a Programming Career

 Your first job and first money.

-But on the other hand, many books are freely available.
+On the other hand, many books are freely available.
 And most of them are of high quality.
 Professionals from big companies tend to write huge books or articles describing their invaluable experience to others.
 Strange people, of course.
-Instead of getting a huge amount of money for their work, they do book writing, for which they get paid less, if not nothing at all.
+Instead of getting a huge amount of money for their work, they do book writing, for which they get paid less if not nothing at all.
 These "oddities" will be discussed later.
 For now, we must clearly understand that this profession has few secrets.
 Most of the questions can be solved by searching on the Internet.
 Therefore, despite the complexity, programming is one of the most accessible professions.

 HTML

+A very simple markup language.
+To be more precise, it is not even a programming language that everyone is used to.
 You can't write "what to do in the store" in it.
 It's a markup language that you'll find on any web page.

 As you learn HTML, you will continually encounter references to CSS.
 Learning it is not necessary at this stage.
 But if you're into CSS, it's a great asset.